 A new Microsoft Azure SQL Database Managed Instance service seeks to span the gap between cloud and on-premises systems.
 Meanwhile, Oracle also has cloud plans of the data kind.

-Vendors almost puff up as they make assertions about their new wares, but the proof usually plays out a little further in the future.
+Vendors almost puff up as they make assertions about their wares, but the proof usually plays out a little further in the future.
 Claims from database giants Microsoft and Oracle for their respective data platforms were tested at recent conferences focused partly on their database technologies, according to TechTarget reporters back from the Oracle OpenWorld 2018 and PASS Summit 2018 events.

 The PASS conference was notable for word on Microsoft Azure SQL Database developments.
 It is due to be updated on Dec.
-1 in the form of a high-end release of the Microsoft Azure SQL Database Managed Instance cloud service, which first debuted in a general-purpose version last month.
+1 in the form of a high-end release of the Microsoft Azure SQL Database Managed Instance cloud service, which debuted in a general-purpose version last month.

-The new Business Critical release, the company now admits, addresses restrictions that have put Microsoft's cloud database at a disadvantage versus on-premises SQL Server.
+The Business Critical release, the company now admits, addresses restrictions that have put Microsoft's cloud database at a disadvantage versus on-premises SQL Server.
 This time, it is more nearly equivalent on functionality in comparison to the venerable on-premises database technology.

 In this podcast, Craig Stedman, senior executive editor for SearchDataManagement and TechTarget's other data and analytics websites, outlines the progress claimed for Microsoft Azure SQL Database, which includes support for increased database sizes that will put it more on par with the large data stores that are usually found today.